lmhale99/atomman/UPDATES.rst

 - **atomman.defect.DifferentialDisplacement** option added to pass an existing matplotlib axes object to plot on rather than generating a new figure.
 This allows for subplots to be constructed.

+- **atomman.mep** subpackage added for performing minimum energy pathway calculations.
+The contained Path classes represent an energy path and have built-in iteration methods.
+The ISMPath uses the improved string method.

+  **atomman.defect.GammaSurface** updated with path and build_path methods that help build mep Path objects for the GammaSurface.

+  **atomman.defect.Strain** class added that improves upon the nye_tensor function.
+The new class uses Cython for roughly a 2X speedup and is designed to be easier to use.

+  **atomman.defect.SDVPN** The sign of tau used by stress_energy with fullstress=False is flipped to correspond to the behavior of stress_energy with fullstress=True.
+New parameter added allowing for additional kwargs to be passed to the underlying scipy.optimize.minimize().

 Version 1.3.6
 -------------